rushil23/Lisn2Me/README.md

-# Lisn2Me - Restarted Project
+# Lisn2Me - [Work in Progress]
-Allows users to simultaneously play music using the MultipeerConnectivity framework
+### An iOS app that allows users to simultaneously play music using the MultipeerConnectivity framework